Annotum/Annotum/alpha-release-notes.md

 > Note: workflow notifications generate an email message to every editor and author for every workflow action.
 This can generate quite a bit of email on an active site!

+> IMPORTANT: Enabling / Disabling the workflow multiple times will generate unpredictable results.
+For this version it is strongly recommended that you enable the workflow and leave it enabled.

 ## Getting Started

 To get started using Annotum, you'll need to set up your theme, add some users, create articles, and process the articles via the workflow.